SciNim/nimfftw3/README.md

 # Contributing and evolution

-Any help and contribution is welcomed !
+Any help and contribution is welcome !

 As much as possible, breaking change in API should be avoided.
 Improving documentation and providing better high-level API are the focus for now.